DeTrusty as a Service

 DeTrusty is implemented in Python3.
 The current version of DeTrusty supports .

-DeTrusty uses the requests
+DeTrusty uses the

-library for managing the HTTP(S) requests to the SPARQL endpoints.
+requests library for managing the HTTP(S) requests to the SPARQL endpoints.

-The SPARQL parser uses ply
+The SPARQL parser uses ply.

-The generation of the source descriptions from RML mappings is enabled by rdflib
+The generation of the source descriptions from RML mappings is enabled by rdflib.

-The Web interface is powered by flask
+The Web interface is powered by flask, the JavaScript library YASGUI, and d3 for rendering query plans.

-as a Web server.
+DeTrusty uses gunicorn as a Web server.

 In order to run DeTrusty as a service, you need to have Docker installed.